 I usually suggest 29” wheels on my reviews if you’re taller than 5’8”.
 However when you’re smaller, then 27,5” is a better option for you.
 Diamondback bikes have good geometry.
-What makes this bike into the TOP 3 of best mountain bikes under $1,000 is the fact that it has the decent set of components.
+What makes this bike into the TOP 3 of best hardtail mountain bike under $1,000 is the fact that it has a decent set of components.

 Of course, no need to mention, it has hydraulic disc brakes.
 But what is worth mentioning is the 120 mm front suspension.
 From somewhere around $1,000 mountain bikes begin to have 12 cm front suspension.

 Why is the 120mm one better?
 Can’t say that 100 mm is worse than 120 mm, as the latter one gives you more travel when riding on tarmac.
 Suntor isn’t the best suspension manufacturer but we must keep in mind that good forks start at $500 and our aim is to find the right balance between price and quality.